syncfusion-content/javascript-docs/js/api/ejRibbon.md

-It is used to collapse the ribbon tab content.
+Collapses the ribbon tab content.